JeffMorhous/judoscale-content/configure-aws-ecs-with-terraform.md

 Then, apply the changes with `terraform apply`.
 After waiting some time for the deploy, click the link that Terraform outputs and you'll still see "Hello world!".
 This shows off some of the convenience of Terraform - we were able to make a pretty complex infrastructure way in just a few lines of code!

-You can go into the AWS console yourself to see cluster, the service, the task, and both containers running!
+You can go into the AWS console yourself to see the cluster, the service, the task, and both containers running!

 ![The AWS Console Showing Our ECS Service](./media/running-sidecar.png)

 If you're having any problems at all, compare your code to the [example project's completed Terraform configuration](https://github.com/JeffMorhous/aws-ecs-with-terraform/blob/main/main.tf).

-If you were following along with tutorial just to learn, then you probably want to delete the AWS resources you created along the way to avoid charges.
+If you were following along with the tutorial just to learn, then you probably want to delete the AWS resources you created along the way to avoid charges.
 Deleting resources with Terraform is just as easy as making any other change.
 Just run

 ```bash
 terraform destroy